mas-bandwidth/networked-physics-gdc-2015/README.md

 This library enables that.
 It is based on source and ideas from my "Networking for Game Programmers" article series: http://gafferongames.com/networking-for-game-programmers/

 This code is not production ready and never will be.
-Many things I do here are focused around quick iteration time for myself so I can explore new ideas, rather than efficiency and the best practices that I would take when developing professional level code at work.
+Many things I do here are focused around quick iteration time for myself so I can explore new ideas, rather than runtime efficiency and the best practices that I would take when developing professional level code at work.

 Some things I do here that would never do at work include: